NickKuts/CasinoBot/README.md

 # CasinoBot
 Java Steam Bot

-We still working on it!
+FREEZED.

-Thank you steam for 2FA auth stuff
+This version was working on 1st of January 2k16.
+Not Now.
+Steam added a lot of 2FA stuff.